2012 Chevrolet Cruze Interior

 - "Two adults can lodge themselves happily in the rear, where GM has finally seen fit to raise the cushion so that knees aren’t hoisted to belt-buckle height.
 Back-seat riders must jam their feet under the front seats, but that’s the only dimension at a premium.
 A fifth rider?
 Well, maybe a third-grader.” -- Car and Driver

 For 2012, the Chevrolet Cruze has more standard features.
-A feature package that adds Bluetooth, a USB port, steering wheel-mounted audio controls, cruise control and a leather-wrapped steering wheel and shift knob are standard on 1LT and Eco models, which are items that weren’t standard on those trims for 2011.
+A feature package that adds Bluetooth, a USB port, steering wheel-mounted audio controls, cruise control and a leather-wrapped steering wheel and shift knob are standard in 1LT and Eco models, which are items that weren’t standard on those trims for 2011.

 The base LS trim, however, comes with less, but is still well-equipped.
-It has standard remote keyless entry, power windows, an AM/FM radio with MP3 playback, Sirius satellite radio and a driver information center that gives information on fuel economy, tire pressure and how much oil is left.
+It has standard remote keyless entry, power windows, an AM/FM radio with MP3 playback, satellite radio and a driver information center that gives information on fuel economy, tire pressure and how much oil is left.
 Upgrading to the 2LT and LTZ trims adds some additional amenities.
 Keyless entry and keyless start are optional in the 2LT and standard on the LTZ, and touch-screen navigation is optional on the Eco, 2LT and LTZ trims.

 - "The OnStar Turn-By-Turn navigation is very simple to activate and works very well with spoken directions and visual prompts on the info screen at the center of the gauge cluster and the central display screen." -- Consumer Guide